Homemade Garlic Bread

 sliced garlic bread

-Did someone say Garlic Bread?
-This is the tastiest recipe for extra cheesy and extra garlicky garlic bread!
-Jazz up store bought french bread with a simple homemade garlic butter.
+Did someone say garlic bread?
+This is the tastiest recipe for extra cheesy and extra garlicky homemade garlic bread!
+Jazz up store-bought French bread with my simple homemade garlic butter.

 Ingredients